Kingston restaurants not to miss

-On an unassuming roundabout on Kingston Hill is the lovely Roz Ana, a chic restaurant and bar, which offers regional specialities from India.
+The lovely Roz Ana is a chic restaurant and bar, which offers regional specialities from India.
 Stand-outs include a Goan-style pork belly vinha d’alhos and Southern Indian mooplah beef curry.
-And don’t miss the crispy soft shell crab with toasted coconut.
+Don’t miss the crispy soft shell crab with toasted coconut – it is divine.

 The Dysart, Petersham

 Inside a beautiful arts and crafts building, the Michelin-star winning The Dysart offers modern and sophisticated cooking showcasing stunning ingredients.
-Suppliers are carefully chosen, and there is a ‘nose to tail’ and ‘root to stalk’ ethos.
+Suppliers are carefully chosen, and there is a ‘nose to tail’ ethos.
 Read our interview with the team.

 The Petersham Hotel, Petersham

 You can come in the daytime and gaze out at the incredible view over Petersham Meadows and down to the Thames but equally we enjoy the night-time vibe which manages to be both casual and refined.
 It is also an excellent spot for afternoon tea.